abhijithsnair1111/Retail-Data-Analytics-Project/README.md

 ## Data Architecture 📐

+The Source data for this project is the Database **RetailDB** which has be constructed as part of the [Data Warehouse Project](placeholder).

 The Architecture for this project consists of the main Database **RetailDB**.
 The main Schema inside the database named **Gold** is made up of one **Fact** table and two **Dimension** tables

 - Fact Table  - Sales Details `gold.fact_sales`